Tao Lin: Career

 In 2011, Lin and his ex-wife Megan Boyle founded MDMAfilms, a film production company, through which they released three experimental films, including Mumblecore.
 The films were made using a Macbook's iSight camera on an extremely low budget.

-Lin has lectured on his writing, poetry, and art at Vassar College, Kansas City Art Institute, Columbia College, UNC Chapel Hill, and other universities and museums, including the Museum of Modern Art and the New Museum.
-In 2012 and in 2015 he taught a graduate course at Sarah Lawrence College called "The Contemporary Short Story."
+Lin has lectured on his writing, poetry, and art at Vassar College, Kansas City Art Institute, UNC Chapel Hill, and other universities and museums, including the Museum of Modern Art and the New Museum.
+In 2012 and in 2015 he taught a graduate course at Sarah Lawrence College called "The Contemporary Short Story".

-In 2014, the website Jezebel posted screenshots of tweets by Lin's former girlfriend, writer E.R.
-Kennedy, alleging abuse, statutory rape, and plagiarism.
-The allegations stem from 2005, when Kennedy and Lin dated.
-At the time, Kennedy was 16 and Lin was 22.
-Lin responded on Facebook, denying the allegations.
-Kennedy deleted the tweets and asked Jezebel to take down the article, a request Jezebel ignored.

 Lin began drawing what he called "mandalas" in 2014.
 Initially, he sold them on eBay.

-Mandala 12 was published on the cover of an issue of Vice Magazine.
-In an interview with Arachne, Lin said, "On February 12, 2014, I was absently drawing on graph paper.
-I drew what looked to me like a crop-circle idea.
-I drew over it, adding layers.
-When I was finished it looked like a mandala, and the paper I was using was square, like in mandalas, so I called it a mandala."
+With his 2018 book Trip: Psychedelics, Alienation, and Change, Lin's work took a spiritual turn.
+In Interview Magazine, he said, "My writing career—and my life—has had two separate phases that are opposite to each other.
+I think my writing up until Taipei in 2013 was about depressed, lonely, pessimistic, existential characters.
+After that, I wrote more from a perspective of hope and optimism.
+I began to read nonfiction and to want to learn about the world, and I became more spiritual."

+After his 2021 novel Leave Society, Lin published personal narrative essays in Granta, Harper's Magazine, and The Paris Review, and a book review in the New York Times Book Review.